davidbella/davidbella.github.com/_posts/blog/2013-10-07-visualizing-your-programs.md

 layout: post
 title: "Visualizing Your Programs"
 description: ""
-category: "blog"
+categories: "blog"
-tags: ["Blog", "Visualization", "Programming", "Ruby"]
+tags: ["blog", "visualization", "programming", "ruby"]
 ---

 **It's All About Your Data Structures**